-Honors World History +10-12Social Sciences1 CreditHonors World History is designed to provide students with the knowledge and critical thinking and writingskills that will assist their understanding of the development of global processes through the study ofinteraction among different societies (5000 B.C. to present).
-The five unifying themes threaded throughoutthe curriculum are: Interaction between humans and environment; Development and interaction of cultures;State-building, expansion, and conflict; Creation, expansion, and interaction of economic systems; andDevelopment and transformation of social structures.
-Writing and reading are large components of thiscourse.
+Honors World History +10-12Social Sciences1 CreditHonors World History is designed to provide students with the knowledge and critical thinking and writing skills that will assist their understanding of the development of global processes through the study of interaction among different societies (5000 B.C. to present).
+The five unifying themes threaded throughout the curriculum are: Interaction between humans and environment; Development and interaction of cultures; State-building, expansion, and conflict; Creation, expansion, and interaction of economic systems; and Development and transformation of social structures.
+Writing and reading are large components of this course.
 This class will prepare the student for Advanced Placement United States History.

-US History11-12Social Sciences1 CreditUnited States History is designed to provide the student with in-depth learning of our nation's history startingwith the Colonial era through the Modern era.
-Attention will be given to critical writing and thinking skills,such as how to inference, synthesize, analyze and evaluate primary and secondary resources.
-A variety offormative and summative assessments will be used, including tests, quizzes, projects, essays, and debates.
+US History 11-12 Social Sciences 1 Credit United States History is designed to provide the student with in-depth learning of our nation's history starting with the Colonial era through the Modern era.
+Attention will be given to critical writing and thinking skills, such as how to infer, synthesize, analyze and evaluate primary and secondary resources.
+A variety of formative and summative assessments will be used, including tests, quizzes, projects, essays, and debates.